-For Bourdieu, education is symbolic domination par excellence.
+For Bourdieu, education is symbolic violence par excellence.
 In a society where the dominant class can no longer invoke rights of blood to pass on their inheritance nor appeal to ascetic virtue as a justification of success, academic certification becomes the vehicle to justify and transmit its domination.
-Education attests and consecrates the merits and gift of the bourgeoisie, while concealing their distinction as an outgrowth of their privilege - concealing it, that is, not only from themselves, but also from the dominated, who see themselves as undeserving because unmeritorious.
-Reproduction, which brought Bourdieu and Passeron into the public eye both in France and abroad, offers a deeply pessimistic account of the role of education in reproducing domination through simultaneously privileging and hiding the cultural capital inherited by the dominant.
-It is designed to dispel illusions that schooling can be a vehicle of social transformation, although that still didn't stop Bourdieu using his place in the education world to advocate change.
+Education attests and consecrates the merits and gifts of the bourgeoisie, while concealing their distinction as an outgrowth of their privilege-concealing it, that is, not only from themselves but also from the dominated, who see themselves as undeserving because unmeritorious.
+Reproduction in Education, Society, and Culture, which brought Bourdieu and Passeron into the public eye both in France and abroad, offers a deeply pessimistic account of the role of education in upholding domination through simultaneously privileging and hiding the cultural capital inherited by children of the dominant class.
+It is designed to dispel illusions that schooling can ever be a vehicle of social transformation, although that didn't stop Bourdieu using his own place in the education field to advocate change.

-Paulo Freire's Pedagogy of the Oppressed - the originating, most popular text of critical pedagogy - appeared in 1970, the same year that Reproduction was published in France.
+Paulo Freire's Pedagogy of the Oppressed-the originating, most popular text of critical pedagogy-appeared in 1970, the same year that Reproduction was published in France.
 Neither makes any reference to the other, yet they both embark from a similar criticism of conventional pedagogy and its optimism about formal education's progressive contribution to social change.
-Freire also sets out from the assumption that the dominated have internalised their oppression, and that this domination is reinforced through a 'banking' system of education in which teachers pour knowledge into the supposedly empty minds of their students.
+Freire sets out from the assumption that the dominated have internalized their oppression and that this domination is reinforced through a "banking" system of education in which teachers pour knowledge into the supposedly thirsty minds of their students.
 There is, however, an alternative pedagogy, Freire argues, based on dialogue between teacher and student around problems originating with the latter.
-This requires working with students outside of formal education, i.e. bringing education to their communities, neighbourhoods and villages.
+This requires working with students outside of formal education (i.e., bringing education to their communities, neighborhoods, and villages).

-Bourdieu and Passeron may not refer to Freire by name, but they condemn all such 'populist pedagogies' as misguided.
-Rather than challenging domination, these pedagogies effectively consolidate symbolic domination.
-Their own solution, to which they refer in the conclusion to their earlier book, The Inheritors (1979 [1964]), but all but abandon in Reproduction, is 'rational pedagogy' - the attempt to counteract inequalities in the cultural preparation of different classes, not by making concessions to subjugated cultures, but by inculcating dominant culture into disadvantaged groups.
-They freely admit this to be a utopian project in the context of class domination, but the attempt to realise it would have the benefit of unmasking the inequity of cultural preconditioning.
+Bourdieu and Passeron may not refer to Freire by name, but they condemn all such "populist pedagogies" as misguided.
+Rather than challenging domination, these pedagogies effectively consolidate symbolic violence.
+In their earlier book The Inheritors ([1964] 1979), they had advocated "rational pedagogy"-the attempt to counteract inequalities in the cultural preparation of different classes, not by making concessions to subjugated cultures but by inculcating dominant culture into disadvantaged groups.
+In Reproduction they now abandon this solution, freely admitting this to be a utopian project in the face of class domination, although even the attempt to realize it would have the benefit of unmasking the inequity of cultural preconditioning.

-Here, then, are two antithetical approaches to the same problem - i.e. the way in which education reproduces domination.
-Where Bourdieu can only conceive of a countering of domination by creating universal access to the cultural achievements of bourgeois society, i.e. by extending bourgeois civilisation to all, Freire, on the other hand, sees in this the perfection of domination.
-He seeks an alternative pedagogy that extricates and cultivates the good sense that remains within the oppressed despite internalised oppression - a pedagogy that starts out from their lived experience.
+Here, then, are two antithetical approaches to the same problem, namely the reproduction of class domination via education.
+Where Bourdieu can only conceive of countering domination by creating universal access to the cultural achievements of bourgeois society (i.e., by extending bourgeois civilization to all), Freire sees in this the perfection of domination.
+He seeks an alternative pedagogy that extricates and cultivates the residue of good sense that remains within the oppressed despite internalized oppression-a pedagogy that starts out from their lived experience.

-In the conversation that follows, I first examine the argument of Bourdieu and Passeron, and then construct Freire's antithesis, before seeking a synthesis in Gramsci's writings on education and politics.
-Gramsci, after all, believed in the 'common school' that would induct everyone into the dominant culture, arming potential organic intellectuals with the wherewithal to identify, elaborate and protect the good sense of the working class.
-In this view, Freire's separatist solution underestimates the power of ideological hegemony - a power that calls for contestation on its terrain as well as the development of an alternative culture.
+In the conversation that follows, I first examine the argument of Bourdieu and Passeron and then construct Freire's antithesis, before seeking a synthesis in Gramsci's writings on education and politics.
+Gramsci, after all, believed in the "common school" that would induct everyone into the dominant culture, thereby arming potential organic intellectuals with the wherewithal to identify, elaborate, and protect the good sense of the working class.
+In this view, Freire's separatist solution underestimates the broad power of ideological hegemony-a power that calls for contestation on its own terrain as well as the development of an alternative culture.